Webinar: Health and Financial Wellbeing Programmes – Are they An Essential Part of the Employee Value Proposition?

 23 April 2020

-• Is it more likely to focus on ‘ﬁnancial wellbeing’ throughout the working life – rather than just building a pension?
+• Should the focus be on ‘financial wellbeing’ throughout all stages of the working life – rather than just funding retirement?

-• Is it more likely to focus on maintaining good health (and a healthy life-style) than on private healthcare to get employees back into work as quickly as possible?
+• Should the focus be on maintaining good health and a healthy life-style - rather than on private healthcare to get employees back into work as quickly as possible?

-• With the greater focus on mental health, how far do employers’ responsibilities extend into this area?
+• With greater societal emphasis on mental health, how far do employers’ responsibilities extend into this area?

 • What should employers do to make the working environment more conducive to productive work?

-• How should the employer respond to societal changes affecting, for example, child-birth, elderly care, and so on?
+• How should the employer respond to family needs such as child-birth, elderly care?

-With the beneﬁt of a PARC Report, we will examine the practical implications (and costs) of taking a greater interest in the ﬁnancial, health and mental wellbeing of our employees – and the extent to which this contributes to greater organisational performance and to a compelling beneﬁts proposition to attract and retain critical talent.
-Critically, do such beneﬁts contribute to a more or less agile reward structure?
+This meeting will examine the practical implications and costs of taking a greater interest in the financial, health and mental wellbeing of our employees – and the extent to which this creates a genuine upside in organisational performance and in the quality of our employees.

 We will look at examples of active interventions made by employers to improve physical and mental wellbeing.
 We will address areas such as employee debt, money management, savings and investment (both products and costs), and the role of nudge theory.